 - 1. Only Authorized and Trained Employees may enter a Confined Space or act as Safety Watchmen. - 2.
-No Smoking is permitted in a Confined Space or near entrance/exit area. - 3.
-During Confined Space Entries, a Watchmen must be present at all times. - 4.
+No Smoking is permitted on College property - 3.
+During Confined Space Entries, attendant must be present at all times. - 4.
 Constant visual or voice communication will be maintained between the Safety Watchmen and Employees entering a Confined Space. - 5.
 No bottom or side entry will be made or work conducted below the level any hanging material or material which could cause engulfment. - 6.
-Atmosphere monitoringis required before entering any Permit-Required Confined Space.
+Atmosphere monitoring is required before entering any Permit-Required Confined Space.
 Oxygen levels in a Confined Space must be between 19.5 and 23.5 percent.
-Levels above or below will require the use of an SCBA or other approved air supplied respirator.
+Oxygen levels below 19.5% will require the use of an SCBA or other approved air supplied respirator.
 Additional ventilation and oxygen level monitoring is required when welding is performed.
 The monitoring will check oxygen levels, explosive gas levels and carbon monoxide levels.
-Entry will not be permitted if explosive gas is detected above one-half the Lower Explosive Limit (LEL). - 7.
+Entry will not be permitted if explosive gas is detected above one-half the Lower Explosive Limit (LEL).
+Record pre-entry levels on permit. - 7.
 To prevent injuries to others, all floor entrances to Confined Spaces will be protected by a barricade when covers are removed.